top of page

 • Anxiety affects 18% of the US population each year

-• Only 37% of those who are anxious receives treatment
+• Only 37% of those who are anxious receive treatment

 HOW DOES IT LOOK LIKE?